 - Submissive eye closure

 Additionally, some dogs will attempt to escape your clutches and move to a different area of the couch or the floor.
-Remember, your German Shepherd may love to cuddle, just keep an eye out for any of these signs to make sure you aren’t causing him or her any stress!
+Remember to keep an eye out for any of these signs to make sure you aren’t causing him or her any stress!

 There are several ways to show your big fluffy love bug affection.
 But the best way to do it, is to let him or her come to you.
 This may be hard for kids but manageable for you.